Cosmin Moți: Club career

-Early years and Dinamo București
+Early years

 Moți was born on 3 December 1984 in Reșița, Romania and began playing junior-level football in 1992 at local club CSM Reșița.
 On 24 May 2003, he made his Liga I debut, playing for Universitatea Craiova under coach Sorin Cârțu in a 3–0 loss to Ceahlăul Piatra Neamț.
 He spent three seasons at "U" Craiova, but in the last one the team was relegated to the second league, so Moți, along with several other teammates, went to play for Dinamo București.

+Dinamo București

 He made his competitive debut for Dinamo under coach Ioan Andone, playing the full 90 minutes in the 2005 Supercupa României that ended with a 3–2 victory against rival side Steaua București.
 Andone also used him in seven games in the 2005–06 UEFA Cup campaign when the team eliminated Everton with a historical 5–2 on aggregate, reaching the group stage.

 In the 2006–07 Liga I season, coach Mircea Rednic had Moți form a partnership in the central defense with Ștefan Radu, which helped Dinamo win the Liga I trophy.
 Dinamo also advanced past the group stage of the 2006–07 UEFA Cup, reaching the round of 32 where the team was eliminated with 3–1 on aggregate by Benfica.
 In June 2008, he was linked with a move to Lazio to play alongside his former Dinamo teammate, Ștefan Radu, who was already at the club.
 Lazio's president, Claudio Lotito, came to Romania to discuss the transfer with Dinamo's officials but the move fell through.

-Moți helped the club fulfill "The wonder from Liberec" by winning with 3–0 the away game against Slovan Liberec, as the first leg was lost with the same score, qualifying after the penalty shoot-out to the group stage of the 2009–10 Europa League.
+Moți helped the club achieve what was dubbed "The wonder from Liberec" by winning the away game 3–0 against Slovan Liberec to force a penalty shoot-out after losing the first leg by the same score, ultimately qualifying for the 2009–10 Europa League group stage.
 In his last season spent at Dinamo, he won the 2011–12 Cupa României, being used by coach Dario Bonetti the entire match in the 1–0 victory in the final against Rapid București.
 During his period spent with The Red Dogs the fans appreciated his secure style of play, one of their favorite chant during the games being: Cu Moți n-ai emoții (English: With Moți you have no emotions).